Kokawa Station

 Kokawa Station (粉河駅, Kokawa-eki) is a passenger railway station in located in the city of Kinokawa, Wakayama Prefecture, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Kokawa Station is served by the Wakayama Line, and is located 66.0 kilometers from the terminus of the line at Ōji Station.

 Station layout

 The station consists of one island platform and one side platforms connected to the station building by a footbridge.
-The station is staffed.
+The station is unstaffed, but has automatic ticket vending machines.